 CHESTER Serial

-This article describes the core functionality, hardware description, and example JSON message of the catalog application CHESTER Serial.
+This article describes the core functionality, hardware description, default configuration, and example JSON message of the catalog application CHESTER Serial.

 Some of the basics are not provided, as they are common for all CHESTER catalog applications.
 Please see: